thehottgame/theHoTTGameGuide/docs/source/getting-started/installation.rst

   is a set of instructions for getting ``agda`` working in ``vs-code`` (scroll down to ``installation``).
   You might be able to skip steps ``1``, ``2`` and ``3`` by enabling ``agdaMode.connection.agdaLanguageServer`` in the settings.
-  (We haven't tried this - feedback is welcome).
+  (We haven't tried this - feedback is welcome.)

 - ``vim`` :
   `Here <https://github.com/derekelkins/agda-vim>`_